YangLiu-CS/YangLiu-CS.github.io/_pages/about.md

 News
 ------
+- Our Special Issue "State of the Art in Wearable Sensors for Health Monitoring" is now open for submissions (Indexed in PubMed | Impact Factor: 3.4 | CiteScore: 7.3) — learn more at https://www.mdpi.com/si/237279.

 - I will start a new position in the Department of Computer Science at Florida State University in Fall 2025 as a tenure-track Assistant Professor.

 - Our recent work Deep-Learning Based Segmentation of In-Ear Cardiac Sounds led by my Part II student, Jordan Waters, has been accepted by EMBC 2025!
 Congrats, Jordan!